nizhu/ruby-intro-site/source/_posts/2013-07-31-parsing-xml-with-xmlsimple.markdown

 categories: [Ruby, SENG2021]
 ---

-For the purpose of this exercise, I've downloaded and extracted a zip file from the AEC's site ```ftp://results.aec.gov.au/15508/Detailed/Light/aec-mediafeed-Detailed-Light-15508-20100817220150.zip``` Ruby has an XML parser called REXML in its standard library, but it's known to be very slow - [Some 50 times slower than Nokogiri][1].
+For the purpose of this exercise, I've downloaded and extracted a zip file from the AEC's site ```wget wreckbea.ch/aec-mediafeed-results-standard-light-15508.xml``` Ruby has an XML parser called REXML in its standard library, but it's known to be very slow - [Some 50 times slower than Nokogiri][1].
 I would love to demonstrate Nokogiri, but unfortunately it's more complex to use than XmlSimple.
 XmlSimple parses the data into a native Ruby hash whereas Nokogiri has its own set of classes.

 # Third Party libraries